simranmasand/pdfninja/readme.md

 ```

 ## Usage
-You can call pdfninja right from terminal or command line interface.
+You can call pdfninja right from the command line interface.

 ### Pre-processing

+1. Obtain an API key from OpenAI.
+2. Store it as a string in a .txt file
-Obtain an API key from OpenAI.
-This is parsed to the program using the --apikey_filepath argument.
+3. This is parsed to the program using the --apikey_filepath argument.
-Have the folder where you want to search for pdf documents as a directory path as well.
+4. Have the folder where you want to search for pdf documents as a directory path as well.
 This will be parsed to the program using --documents_path argument.

 ### Run from terminal